wasquith-usgs/percSVexp/README.md

 # In LaTeX source \numgageslessfivepercentSVs is the variable less_than_5
 ```

-These connections to the manuscript sources are potentially in understanding how the `.R` scripts contribute the manuscript.The **LaTeX** source for the manuscript is not provided in this archive.
+These connections to the manuscript sources are potentially in understanding how the `.R` scripts contribute the manuscript.
+The **LaTeX** source for the manuscript is not presently provided in this archive.
 It is anticipated that at some point, the documentation herein or the code will have reference to table and or page numbers in the final paper.

-# SUBDIRECTORIES OF THE SOURCE CODE ARCHIVE
+## Subdirectories of the Source Code Archive

 1. Directory `./figures/` --- Contains reference copies of the dated figures that upon successful operation of the scripts in this archive are written (hard wired) into the `./draftfigures/` directory.